BSN Nurse Roles & Responsibilities

 Charge Nurses work with the interdisciplinary team, such as physicians, social workers, case managers, bedside nurses, nurses aides, and pharmacists, to ensure each patient on the Unit is receiving safe quality care.
 This nurse checks in on each patient and family to ensure satisfaction with the care they are receiving.
 Any problems which arise and can not be dealt with by the bedside nurse will be handled by the Charge Nurse.
 Bedside nurses know to "go up the chain of command" to deal with problems.
 The bedside nurse reports to the Charge Nurse during the shift.

-In a perfect world, Charge Nurses are not assigned patients while having the added responsibilities of being in charge of the Unit, but in reality many Charge Nurses have at least 1 patient assigned to them.
+In a perfect world, Charge Nurses are not assigned patients while having the added responsibilities of being in charge of the Unit, but in reality, many Charge Nurses have at least 1 patient assigned to them.
 In well staffed large hospitals or States where ratio laws prevent this, such as California, Charge Nurses will not have to provide direct patient care while running the Unit.

 How to Become a Charge Nurse

-Years of experience and gaining leadership experience, such as participating in education and research projects, joining committees, and seeking out preceptor opportunities for new hires or nursing students, will look great to a manager who can promote the RN to Charge Nurse.
+Years of experience and gaining leadership experiences, such as participating in education and research projects, joining committees, and seeking out preceptor opportunities for new hires or nursing students, will look great to a manager who can promote the RN to Charge Nurse.

 Most Charge Nurses are hardworking bedside nurses who demonstrate leadership skills and a desire to work in the role of Charge Nurse.